 The incident was captured on the officer’s body camera and now the city of St.Paul settling with Collins for $520,000 to pay for the officer’s negligence.
 St. Paul City Council and Collins’ attorney Andy Noel met in private to discuss and reach a settlement according to the Star Tribune.

-“She’s pleased and she’s glad that she can put this lawsuit behind her and move on with life,” Andy Noel, one of Collins’ attorneys, told the newspaper.
+“She’s pleased and she’s glad that she can put this lawsuit behind her and move on with life,” Noel told the Star Tribune.

 The settlement was based on a decision by U.S. District Judge John Tunheim in August that found police violated Collins’ civil rights said St. Paul City Attorney Lyndsey Olson.

 Collins was attacked by the K9 on Sept.
 23, 2017, and can be heard shouting out in pain.